xtul/NetChan/README.md

 - Captcha
 - ...

-# Running
+# Contributing

+Any code contribution or issue report is welcome.

 Running this project requires Node.js (built on version 12) and Vue CLI.

-Open `ClientApp` directory in the command line and run `npm run serve` to host a development server.
+Open `NetChan` directory in the command line and run `npm run serve` to host a development server.
 You will also need to create a hardlink to the /wwwroot/img directory of [NetBoard](https://github.com/xtul/NetBoard) binary - in production, a load balancer such as Nginx should handle it.